1984 Rajneeshee bioterror attack: Planning

 In 1981, several thousand of Rajneesh's followers had moved onto the "Big Muddy Ranch" in rural Wasco County, Oregon, where they later incorporated as an intentional community called "Rajneeshpuram".
 They had taken political control of the small nearby town of Antelope, Oregon (population 75), the name of which they changed to "Rajneesh".
 The group had started on friendly terms with the local population, but relations soon degraded because of land-use conflicts and the commune's dramatic expansion.

 After being denied building permits for Rajneeshpuram, the commune leadership sought to gain political control over the rest of the county by influencing the November 1984 county election.
 Their goal was to win two of three seats on the Wasco county commission, as well as the sheriff's office.
 Their attempts to influence the election included the "Share-a-Home" program, in which they transported thousands of homeless people to Rajneeshpuram and attempted to register them to vote to inflate the constituency of voters for the group's candidates.
-The Wasco County clerk countered this attempt at voter-suppression by enforcing a regulation that required all new voters to submit their qualifications when registering to vote.
+The Wasco County clerk countered this attempt by enforcing a regulation that required all new voters to submit their qualifications when registering to vote.

 The commune leadership planned to sicken and incapacitate voters in The Dalles, where most of the county's voters resided, to sway the election.
 Approximately twelve people were involved in the plots to employ biological agents, and at least eleven were involved in planning them.
 No more than four appear to have been involved in development at the Rajneeshpuram medical laboratory; not all of those were necessarily aware of the objectives of their work.
 At least eight individuals helped spread the bacteria.

 The main planners of the attack included Sheela Silverman (Ma Anand Sheela), Rajneesh's chief lieutenant, and Diane Yvonne Onang (Ma Anand Puja), a nurse practitioner and secretary-treasurer of the Rajneesh Medical Corporation.
 They purchased Salmonella bacteria from a medical supply company in Seattle, Washington, and staff cultured it in labs within the commune.
 They contaminated the produce at the salad bars as a "trial run".
 The group also tried to introduce pathogens into The Dalles' water system.
 If successful, they planned to use the same techniques closer to Election Day.
 They did not carry out the second part of the plan.
 The commune decided to boycott the election when it became clear that those brought in through the "Share-a-Home" program would not be allowed to vote.